-In 2022, CPW conducted a statewide analysis of all ungulate GPS-collars and used BBMM to map migrations (Figure 3.2).18 The BBMM were created use 108 (D19) migrating GPS collared deer.
-Migration timing on the Uncompany Plateau can take place over a day or two for some deer.
+In 2022, CPW completed a BBMM analysis22 using 108 (D19) migrating GPS collared deer.
+During the 2024 SAM session, the generated BBMM migration corridors and additional available data and information were used by local CPW staff to map the SAM migration corridor layer (Figure 3.2).
+Migration timing on the Uncompandyre Plateau can take place over a day or two for some deer.
 Spring migration may be slower if snow is persistent at higher elevations, but fall migration is usually quick.
-Some deer that migrate south off of the Uncompany Plateau may take longer.
+Some deer that migrate south off of the Uncompandyre Plateau may take longer.
 The Horsefly Peak and the area around the Cornerstone subdivision may be a stopover or holdover area for migrating animals.
 More investigation into the timing and reasons for holdovers on private lands in this area need to be studied.
 Fall migration stopover may occur in the Gambel oak habitat if deer slow their movements to feed on acorns.
 CPW is currently conducting an elk GPS collar research project within the priority landscape.
+Elk migration corridors have been mapped through the CPW SAM mapping process (Figure 3.3).

-18 Beaupre, C. 2022.
+22 Beaupre, C. 2022.
 Animal Sample Size Guidelines for Mapping Migrations and Distribution with GPS Collars [Unpublished bachelor's these].
-Western Colorado State University, Gunnison, Colorado
+Western Colorado State University, Gunnison, Colorado.